bandanna2k/parkrun-stats/README.md

 - Add unique runs for runners

 - Do I need name/most global events in most events table?
+Attendance records has unnecessary fields.
+Most events for region has unnecessary fields.

 - Bug - When course not found, athlete course summary not finished.